 This section follows substantially the definition of 'local legislature' in the Indian Councils Act, 1892 (55 & 56 Vict. c.
 14, s.
-6), with the modifications required by the local legislatures constituted since its passing.
+6), with the modifications required by the constitution of local legislatures since its passing.

-- 71.-(1) (a) The legislative powers of the Governor of Constitu-Madras in Council and the Governor of Bombay in Council legisare exercised at legislative meetings of their respective lative councils. - (2) For the exercise of those powers the governors of Bombay.
-Madras and Bombay respectively must nominate persons Vict. c.
-67, resident in India to be additional members of their councils. - (3) The number of the additional members of each of the vict. c.
-14. ss.
-1, 4.] said councils (besides the advocate-general of the province council in Madras and or officer acting in that capacity) is such as to the governors of Madras and Bombay respectively from time to time seems expedient, but must be not less than eight nor more than twenty (b).
+- 71.-(I) (a) The legislative powers of the Governor of Constitu-Bengal in Council, the Governor of Madras in Council, and the Governor of Bombay in Council are exercised at legislative meetings of their respective councils. - (2) For the exercise of those powers the governors of Bengal, Madras, and Bombay respectively must nominate and various bodies elect persons resident in India to be additional members of their councils. - (3) The maximum number of the additional members of each of the said councils (besides the advocate-general of the province or officer acting in that capacity) is fifty (b). - (4) In the case of the councils of the Governors of Madras and Bombay, and if so ordered by the Governor of Bengal in the case of his council, the advocate-general or acting advocate-general for the time being of the presidency must be appointed one of the additional members of the council of the governor of that presidency. - (5) Of the additional members of each of the said councils at least one-half must be persons who are not in the civil or military service of the Crown in India, and if any such tion of legislative council in Bengal, Madras, and Bombav.
+[24 & 25 Vict. c.
+67, ss.
+29, 30.
+9 Edw.
+VII, c.
+4, ss.
+1, 6.
+2 & 3 Geo.
+V, c.
+6, s.
+I (b)].

-- (4) The advocate-general or acting advocate-general for the time being of the province must be appointed one of the additional members of the council of the governor of that province. - (5) Of the additional members of each of the said councils at least one-half (c) must be persons who are not in the civil or military service of the Crown in India, and if any such additional member accepts office under the Crown in India, his seat as an additional member thereupon becomes vacant. - (6) The term of office of an additional member of either of the said councils [other than the advocate-general or acting advocate-general] (d) is two years. - (7) An additional member of either of the said councils is entitled to be present at legislative meetings of the council, and at no others. - (8) The Governor-General in Council may, with the approval of the Secretary of State in Council, make regulations (e) as to the conditions under which nominations are to be made under this section, and prescribe the manner in which such regulations are to be carried into effect. - (a) This section reproduces the provisions of the Act of 1861, as modified by the Act of 1892. - (b) The number under the Act of 1861 was not less than four nor more than eight. - (c) 'One-half.'
-Does this include the advocate-general?
-The point does not seem clear. - (d) The words in square brackets probably express the effect of the existing law, but the construction is not clear. - (e) The effect of these regulations is summarized above, pp. 119, 120.
+additional member accepts office under the Crown in India, his seat as an additional member thereupon becomes vacant.

+- (6) The term of office of an additional member of any of the said councils [other than the advocate-general or acting advocate-general] (c) is ordinarily three years (d). - (7) An additional member of any of the said councils is entitled to be present at legislative meetings of the council, and at no other. - (8) The Governor-General in Council must, with the approval of the Secretary of State in Council, make regulations (e) as to the conditions under which and manner in which nominations and elections are to be made in accordance with this section, and prescribe the manner in which such regulations are to be carried into effect. - (a) This section reproduces the provisions of the Act of 1861, as modified by the Act of 1909. - (b) The number under the Act of 1861 was not less than four nor more than eight. - (c) The words in square brackets probably express the effect of the Act of 1861, but the construction is not clear. - (d) See footnote (c) to section 60 above, p.
+225. - (e) The effect of these regulations is summarized in Chapter I.

-Procedure at legislative the Governor of Madras, or of the Governor of Bombay, meetings of councils the governor or some ordinary member of his council, and of Madras at least four other members of the council, must be present.
+Procedure 72.-(I) At every legislative meeting of the council of at legislative the Governor of Bengal, the Governor of Madras, or the meetings of councils Governor of Bombay, the governor or some ordinary member of Bengal, of his council, and at least ten additional members of the Madras, and Bom. council, must be present (a).